sornamkarutharaman/InsuranceDefaulters/README.md

 # InsuranceDefaulters
-Predict the probability that a customer will default the premium payment
+Predict the probability that a customer will default the premium payment and behaviour/pattern of defaulters.